-A great thing to start doing in SEO for dentists is find directories to put your business on.
+A great thing to start doing is find directories to put your business on.
 Yelp, Yahoo and Yellow Pages are just a few to name.
 These citations help establish your business.
 Just make sure when signing up all the information matches what your GMB profile uses.
 If you’re a dentist in the city of Los Angeles, you may want to submit your business to some local citation directories such as:

 For a full list of SEO citations a dentist should be listing their business on check out Brightlocal.com

-negative on your business listings shows that you have a reputable business.
+One of the most important things your business needs is reviews on your listings.
+Encourage your customers to leave reviews on your social media pages or on your Google My Business page.
+This will give potential customers to gain a bigger picture of your business.
+Having reviews both positive and negative on your business listings shows that you have a reputable business.
 When getting a review, it’s always important to respond both to the negative and the positive reviews.
-Reviews can have a direct impact on SEO for dentists when it comes to ranking.
+Reviews can have a direct impact on your rankings.
 When responding to the negative always make sure your response is courteous and helpful to the customer who experienced a problem.